Welcome to Fiforecipes

 This recipe is a playground.
 Here are some of my favorite ways to switch things up:

-Nutty Noel
+Nutty Delight

 Storing and Bringing It Back to Life